eliataylor/objects-actions/README.md

 - [x] Scaffold Content Management Systems
 - [x] Scaffold Authentication and Access Permissions
 - [x] Scaffold Web App interface and API connectivity
-- [x] Scaffold Cypress.io test suites
+- [x] Complete End-To-End tests for functionality and content permissions
-- [x] Generate unlimited fake data to test and prototype
+- [x] Generate unlimited fake data to test and prototype, and the base data for your Cypress tests

 ## HOW